Staff

 Abdulrazzaq Al-Saiedi, MPA

-As Technical Expert for Iraq, Abdulrazzaq al-Saiedi (Razzaq) oversees PHR’s relationships and coordination with Iraqi partners and institutions, to promote justice as well as strengthen and build the capacity of legal and medical institutions in the country.
-His role focuses on the documentation of cases of torture and sexual violence and other abuses that address the rights and needs of survivors.
+Abdulrazzaq (Razzaq) Al-Saiedi oversees PHR’s relationships and coordination with partners and institutions in Iraq and, as relevant, across the MENA region.
+His work aims to promote justice and to strengthen and build the capacity of legal and medical institutions, with a particular focus on the documentation of torture, sexual violence, and other serious human rights abuses, in ways that center the rights and needs of survivors.

 Al-Saiedi was a Harvard Nieman Fellow in 2007.
-He is fluent in Arabic and holds an MPA from the Harvard Kennedy School of Government.
+He is fluent in Arabic and holds a Master in Public Administration (MPA) from the Harvard Kennedy School of Government.

 View Abdulrazzaq's writings and videos